Tars0523/Doppler_Correspondence/README.md

 ### 📊 Dataset

 Experiments in this repository are conducted using the **NTU4DRadLM** 4-D Radar-centric Multi-Modal Dataset.
-Many thanks to Jun Zhang *et al.* for releasing this challenging dataset to the community!
+Many thanks to Jun Zhang *et al.* for releasing this challenging dataset to the community.
 <https://github.com/junzhang2016/NTU4DRadLM>